arxanas/how-to-survive-eecs-281/_drafts/terminal-tips-and-tricks.md

 <kbd>Shift-/</kbd>.)

 **Jump to top/bottom**: Type <kbd>G</kbd> to go to the bottom of the file, and
 <kbd>gg</kbd> to go to the top.
-(Why these keys?
-They're also Vim keybindings.
+(These are also Vim keybindings.
+If you forget
-If you forget, try both; one is bound to do what you want it to do.)
+which is which, try both: one is bound to perform the desired action.)

 ### Viewing command output